tdogubo/system-design-101/README.md

 Step 7 - If the statement is an UPDATE or INSERT, it is passed to the transaction manager for further processing.

 Step 8 - During a transaction, the data is in lock mode.
 This is guaranteed by the lock manager.
-It also ensures the transaction’s ACID properties.
+It also ensures the transaction’s ACID properties(Expanded details on ACID properties)[https://www.databricks.com/glossary/acid-transactions].

 ###  CAP theorem